nachocaru/xaprb.com/content/blog/2007-04-26-mysql-conference-and-expo-2007-day-3.md

 ### [MySQL Server Roadmap][7]

 This session was packed.
 Robin Schumacher took the first part of it, showing **what's planned for the entire MySQL product line** over the next year or so.
-It was a talk calculated to make the audience spend the next year squirming in anticipation. *Oooh, finally I'll get enhanced replication monitoring, and subqueries will get decently optimized, and&#8230;!!!!*
+It was a talk calculated to make the audience spend the next year squirming in anticipation. *Oooh, finally I'll get enhanced replication monitoring, and subqueries will get decently optimized, and...!!!!*

 Robin is a confident, eloquent speaker.
 The kind of person whom I imagine promises things that make the developers in the audience cringe slightly.
 "Replication conflict detection!
 Next slide."

 He gave a demo of the upcoming online backup of a large table while selecting from the table in another session, but amusingly didn't seem to notice that the SELECT queries in the other window were failing with syntax errors.
-(Never mind, though&#8230; you can do the demo yourself if you want; he included the code you'll need on a recent article.
+(Never mind, though... you can do the demo yourself if you want; he included the code you'll need on a recent article.
 Robin, if you're reading this: if you noticed the statements failing, you are one cool customer to continue without missing a beat!)

 He followed this with a quick mention of storage engine partners and then proceeded to pitch MySQL Enterprise and MySQL Workbench.
 Afterwards he finished up with a quote that went something like this: "Backup is coming.
 It's real.
 It's working." ;-) Seriously, I believe him.